simonmicro/Dear-Templates/FFmpeg - Conversation.md

 _Note:_ Without proper reencoding the filesize will stay the same and some devices still don't open the results - even if they support e.g. mp4 - this does not mean they support the used codec.
 To fix this, please reencode the files - this will take much more time, but provides better filesizes and results!

 ## MP4 to MP4 ##
-This just reencodes the files...
+This just reencodes the files (reduce size)...
 ```bash
 #!/bin/bash
 mkdir -p ../reencoded/